 6.62 Concurrency – Premature Termination [CGS]

-This vulnerability does not apply to Spark because Spark’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
+This vulnerability does not apply to SPARK because Spark’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
 Under this profile, all tasks are declared in library-level packages and are elaborated before the main program begins.
 In addition, the Ravenscar Tasking Profile prohibits the “abort” statement, and Ravenscar tasks never terminate, hence premature termination is not possible, the resources are not freed and there is no risk of claiming a terminated task’s resources..
 Tasks may be effectively removed from consideration by reducing their priority to below that of the idle task, thereby preventing execution.

 6.63 Protocol Lock Errors [CGM]